Eschatologue/CM_wiki/docs/class/paladin/conquest.md

 ### Level 7: Aura of Conquest

 By your mere presence your foes are frozen in fear.
-If a creature has the Frightened condition and you are the source of its fear, its Speed is reduced to 0 while in your Aura of Protection, and that creature takes :dmg-psyc: Psychic damage equal to half your Paladin level if it starts its turn there.
+If a creature has the Frightened condition and you are the source of its fear, its Speed is reduced to 0 while in your Aura of Protection, and that creature takes **(Paladin level/2) :dmg-psyc: Psychic**{.dmg-psyc} damage if it starts its turn there.

 ### Level 15: Scornful Rebuke

 Those who dare to strike you are psychically punished for their audacity.
-Whenever a creature hits you with an attack, that creature takes :dmg-psyc: Psychic damage equal to your Charisma modifier (minimum of 1) if you do not have the Incapacitated condition
+Whenever a creature hits you with an attack, that creature takes **(CHA Modifier) :dmg-psyc: Psychic**{.dmg-psyc} damage if you do not have the Incapacitated condition

 ### Level 20: Invincible Conqueror

 You gain the ability to harness extraordinary martial prowess.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can magically become an avatar of conquest, gaining the following benefits for 10 minutes:

-**Damage Resistance**{ .inl } You have resistance to all damage.
+**Damage Resistance**{.inl} You have resistance to all damage.

-**Extra Attack**{ .inl } When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can make one additional attack as part of that action.
+**Extra Attack**{.inl} When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can make one additional attack as part of that action.

-**Brutal Attacks**{ .inl } Your melee weapon attacks score a critical hit on a roll of 19 or 20 on the d20.
+**Brutal Attacks**{.inl} Your melee weapon attacks score a critical hit on a roll of 19 or 20 on the d20.

 Once you use this feature, you can’t use it again until you finish a **:rest-long: Long Rest**, or you expend a level 5 spell slot to use it again.